ipfs-inactive/examples/examples/ipns/readme.md

 Published to <your peer ID>: <the new hash>
 ```

-Viola!
+Voila!
 Now, if you resolve that entry again, you'll see your new object.

 Congratulations!
 You just successfully published and resolved an ipns entry!
 Now, there are a few things to note; first, right now, you can only